maciverlab/offline_leaf/README.md

 # STEPS FOR USE

 1. Install git and several needed tools.
-In macOS, using MacPorts, this would involve `xcode-select --install` (to get git) install macports from https://www.macports.org/, then:
+In macOS, using MacPorts, this would involve `xcode-select --install` (to get git).
+Then install macports from https://www.macports.org/.
+Finally:
     `sudo port install git ghostscript fswatch convert` For Windows machines, a useful terminal with git functionality can be obtained via https://gitforwindows.org/.
 3. Go to your project in Overleaf